Amugt/Music-CRUD/README.md

 #This is music CRUD project using

-● ReactJS: To build your user interface.
+#● ReactJS: To build the user interface.
-● Redux Toolkit: To manage the state of your app.
+#● Redux Toolkit: To manage the state of the app.
-● Redux - Saga: To make calls to your REST API.
+#● Redux - Saga: To make calls REST API.
-● Emotion and Styled system: To style your app.
+#● Emotion and Styled system: To style the app.

 # Getting Started with Create React App